 *** This is an Add-On licensed feature.
 Please contact us at firstname.lastname@example.org to know how to avail it.

 SwiftKanban now gives teams the capability to see the most likely date of completion of any given work item (card).
-This is computed from the time that the card is pulled from the first “non-Ready” lane.
-SwiftKanban tracks the past CT for a similar card and takes your %s level of confidence that you want to associate with for predicting future cards.
+This is computed from the time when the card is added on the Board.
+SwiftKanban tracks Cycle Time (CT) for similar cards in the past and uses that to compute when you are likely going to complete a new card that has just started its execution on the Value Stream.
+However, because CT is a probability distribution (and not one absolute number), it lets you decide the percentage level of confidence that you want to associate with for predicting future cards.
 For example, for a Critical Customer Defect, you might want to see a % CT forecast that is based on 95% level of confidence.
-In contrast, for a User Story with Intangible CoS, you are adequate with a CT that has a 50% level of confidence.
+In contrast, for a User Story with Intangible Class of Service (CoS), you are adequate with a CT that has a 50% level of confidence.

-The percentage value is calculated based on the following method:
+The percentage value is calculated based on the following methods:

 Few important things to remember:

 - While calculating the cycle time, the system takes into account all the cards ranging between the start and end column across multiple lanes in your Board who might have:

 - Entered, exited, or moved beyond (to the right) the Done Column Type